wulfsberg/angular-material-kickstart/README.md

 * The install will first ask you for a theme.
 We will be tweaking this a bit, so choose `Custom`.

 * When asking whether to "set up global Angular Material typography styles", say yes.
-Practically, this simply adds the `mat-typography` class to the `body` tag, making non-Material components use the same font.
-Indeed, you may want to manually add the 'mat-app-background' class to the `body` tag too, to make the background in non-material areas match the app style.
+Practically, this simply adds the `mat-typography`class to the `body` tag, making non-Material components use the same font.
+Indeed, you may want to manually add the `mat-app-background` class to the `body` tag too, to make the background color in non-material areas match the app style.

 * `animations` is separate from the Angular core to minimize the size for projects which do not need it, but you almost certainly want it for Material.